NOBLES5E/cproxy/README.md

 proxy.

-What you can achieve with `cproxy`: All the things listed on for example [V2Ray Guide](https://guide.v2fly.org/en_US/app/app.html), including advanced configurations like reverse porxy for NAT traversal, and you can **apply different proxy on different applications**.
+What you can achieve with `cproxy`: All the things listed on for example [V2Ray Guide](https://guide.v2fly.org/en_US/app/app.html), including advanced configurations like reverse proxy for NAT traversal, and you can **apply different proxy on different applications**.

 Compared to many existing complicated transparent proxy setup, `cproxy` usage is as easy as `proxychains`, but